Go to JKU Homepage

 The participatory process.

-From questions about AI to “A Song All About AI”.
+Questions about AI, to “A Song All About AI”.

 The project phases at a glance:

-• At the beginning of the project, we worked with the co-researchers to collect and summarize their current knowledge, understanding and questions about AI.
+• At the start, we worked with co-researchers to find out more about what they know and understand, and also ask questions about AI.

-• We then worked with some of the co-researchers to develop ideas for interventions that could improve the public's understanding of AI.
+• We then worked with a few of the co-researchers to come up with intervention ideas to potentially improve the public's understanding of AI.

-• We subsequently implemented one of these intervention ideas, an AI song, in collaboration with the singer-songwriter Blonder Engel: “A Song All About AI” (original: “A Liadl, ans üwa KI”)
+• We turned one of these intervention ideas into reality by composing an AI song in collaboration with the singer-songwriter Blonder Engel: “A Song All About AI” (original: “A Liadl, ans üwa KI”)

 First project phase: Gathering knowledge, understanding and questions about AI